 Have you come into contact with a patient with confirmed Covid infection within the past 14 days?

-Have you had close contact with at least two people with documented experience of fever or respiratory problems within the last 14 days?
+Have you had close contact with people who have experienced fever or respiratory problems within the last 14 days?

 If you have replied yes to any of the above questions, and have no fever, you should postpone your appointment until 14 days after the exposure event.